 There are no legal obligations in terms of documenting the price policy used within the international group; however, it is advisable for the Italian Company to have the proper documentation that can explain the transfer pricing method adopted within the group.
+It is provided a penalty protection regime for companies filing proper TP documentation.
+A simplified approach is also provided for SME (small or medium-sized enterprises) opting for TP documentation, with reference to the information provided in the Country specific documentation.
 Avoiding transfer pricing issues is also possible by using one of the means provided by the tax authorities, such as:

 - advanced pricing agreement (APA);

-- · safe harbors;
+- simplified approach for low value-added intragroup services;

-- · International standard ruling.
+- International standard ruling.